cdapio/cdap/cdap-docs/introduction/source/index.rst

        - Familiarize and learn how to operate the different technologies
        - Design specific architectures to wire in different components
        - Revisit everything whenever the technologies change
+     - - HBase
-     - - HDFS
+       - HDFS
+       - Hive
        - Kafka
-       - Hive
        - Oozie
+       - Pig
+       - Sqoop
        - YARN
-       - HBase
+       - Zookeeper